Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Method: construction of effective Hamiltonians

 The proof is given in Appendix~\ref{sec:proof}.
-The resulting effective Hamiltonian in Eq.~(\ref{eq:eff_H11}) coincides with the CSM expression given in Eq.~(\ref{eq:eff_H}).
+The resulting effective Hamiltonian in Eq.~(\ref{eq:eff_H11}) coincides with the effective Hamiltonian obtained from the CSM construction.

-Although the proof of this theorem is a direct extension of the original CSM theorem, the result is particularly well suited for numerical applications.
-In Secs.~\ref{sec:1d} and \ref{sec:2d}, we demonstrate its use by applying the Lanczos algorithm to compute low-energy eigenstates.
-Once these eigenstates and eigenvalues are obtained, the matrix ${\bm T}_{11}$ can be constructed using only this sector's data.
-This construction also enables the application of the target eigenstate selection criterion described in Sec.~\ref{sec:select}.
-Moreover, this minimal information is sufficient to determine the effective Hamiltonian in Eq.~(\ref{eq:eff_H11}).
-Thus, the theoretical framework can be fully implemented using low-energy information alone, without requiring access to high-energy eigenstates.
+Although the proof closely follows the original CSM argument, the resulting formulation is advantageous for numerical applications.
+Once the low-energy eigenstates and eigenvalues are obtained, the block ${\bm T}_{11}$ and the effective Hamiltonian ${\bm H}_{{\rm eff},11}$ can be constructed using only information within this sector.
+This formulation also enables the minimal-deformation criterion to be used for the eigenstate-selection procedure described in Sec.~\ref{sec:select}.
+Accordingly, the present framework can be implemented using only low-energy data, without requiring access to high-energy eigenstates.

+Before proceeding, it is useful to clarify under which conditions the above construction remains compatible with cluster additivity.
+When the target space forms a degenerate low-energy manifold, the block-diagonalization procedure automatically preserves cluster additivity~\cite{BRAVYI2011,Hormann2023}, because disconnected clusters factorize within the manifold.
+In contrast, for systems with a unique ground state, excited eigenstates may contain finite admixtures of the ground state.
+In such cases, the block structure defined by excitation sectors does not factorize on disconnected clusters, and cluster additivity can be violated~\cite{Hormann2023}.
+This distinction motivates the specialized construction presented in the following subsection.